 - Fill an average-sized mug to about halfway with cold water, then add a splash of vinegar.

 - Carefully crack an egg into the mug, making sure you don't break the yolk.

 - Once the egg is in the water, use a sharp knife to pierce a small hole in the yolk.
-This should stop your egg from exploding, but you can also over your mug with cling film just in case.
+This should stop your egg from exploding, but you can also cover your mug with cling film just in case.

 Does fish seem like too much of a pain to cook?
 It might look like a pretty fancy option for a student diet, but this recipe is super straightforward.

 Cooking salmon fillets in a microwave is stress-free and healthy.

 - Salmon fillets